-Programming languages and environments for music such as Max, Pure Data, CSound, and SuperCollider has been referred to as "Computer Music Language" [1, 2, 3], "Language for Computer Music" [4], and "Computer Music Programming Systems" [5], though there is no clear consensus on the use of these terms.
+Programming languages and environments for music have developed hand in hand with the history of creating music using computers.
+Software and systems like Max, Pure Data, CSound, and SuperCollider has been referred to as "Computer Music Language" [1, 2, 3], "Language for Computer Music" [4], and "Computer Music Programming Systems" [5], though there is no clear consensus on the use of these terms.
 However, as the shared term "Computer Music" implies, these programming languages are deeply intertwined with the history of technology-driven music, which developed under the premise that "almost any sound can be produced" [6] through the use of computers.

-In the early days, when computers existed only in research laboratories and neither displays nor mice existed, creating sound or music with computers was inevitably equivalent to programming.
-Today, however, programming as a means to produce sound on a computer-rather than employing Digital Audio Workstation (DAW) software like Pro Tools is not popular.
-In other words, programming languages for music developed after the proliferation of personal computers are the softwares that intentionally chose programming (whether textual or graphical) as their front-end for making sound.
+In the early days, when computers were confined to research laboratories and neither displays nor mouse existed, creating sound or music with computers was inevitably equal to the work of programming.
+Today, however, programming as a means to produce sound on a computer-rather than employing Digital Audio Workstation (DAW) software like Pro Tools is not usual.
+In other words, programming languages for music developed after the proliferation of personal computers are the softwares that intentionally chose programming (whether textual or graphical) as their frontend for making sound.